Bass Reeves: Family and descendants

 Reeves was married twice and had eleven children.
 In 1864 he married Nellie Jennie (d.
 1896) and after her death Winnie Sumter (1900–1910).
 His children were named Newland, Benjamin, George, Lula, Robert, Sally, Edgar, Bass Jr., Harriet, Homer and Alice.

-He was a great-uncle of Paul L. Brady, who became the first black man appointed as a federal administrative law judge in 1972.
+He was a great-uncle of Paul L. Brady, who became the first Black man appointed as a federal administrative law judge in 1972.

-His great-great-grandson is former National Football League and Canadian Football League player Willard Reaves, while his great-great-great-grandsons are National Hockey League player Ryan Reaves and CFL player Jordan Reaves.
+His great-great-grandson is former National Football League and Canadian Football League player Willard Reaves.
+His great-great-great-grandsons are National Hockey League player Ryan Reaves and CFL player Jordan Reaves.
 Ryan Reaves's grandfather changed the family name from Reeves to Reaves.
+This claim has not been verified by historians and/or genealogists.